Skip to content

 restart: unless-stopped

-In the above example /var/log/system.log is mounted from the host and used with tail -f to follow the file. tail is smart to follow log rotations.
-During my testing, using alpine only uses about 300KB of memory.
+In the above example, /var/log/system.log is mounted from the host and used with tail -f to follow the file. tail is smart to follow log rotations.
+During testing, using Alpine only uses about 300KB of memory.

 The second tab shows a docker-compose file which is useful if you want the log stream to survive server reboot.